sap-tutorials/eda/tutorials/aem-integrate-cloud-integration-iflow/aem-integrate-cloud-integration-iflow.md

 ![Search AEM adapter](assets/search-aem-adapter.png)

-👉 Once in the adapter details, click on the `Copy` button in the top right-hand corner.
+👉 Once in the adapter details, choose the `Copy` button in the top right-hand corner.
 This action will copy the adapter to your SAP Integration Suite tenant.

 ![Copy AEM adapter to the instance](assets/copy-adapter-to-instance.png)

 Now the AEM adapter is in the tenant and you can see that there is a new integration package called `Advanced Event Mesh Adapter for SAP Integration Suite`, within its artifacts is the adapter itself.
 Let's deploy it.

-👉 Click the `Actions` button for the integration adapter and select `Deploy`.
+👉 Choose the `Actions` button for the integration adapter and select `Deploy`.

 ![Deploy AEM adapter](assets/deploy-aem-adapter.png)